irskep/irskep.github.com/content/posts/2012-04-16-my-masters-thesis.md

-Title: A Sneak Preview of my Master's Thesis
+Title: My Master's Thesis
-Tags: college, ipad
+Tags: college, ipad, thesis

+For a while I thought I was going to rewrite these 150 pages of filler interspersed with content, but my willpower wanes with each passing month.
+Therefore, these links are only for the brave:

 [150 pages of insanity](http://dl.dropbox.com/u/360865/thesis/iPathCase.pdf)